 With over 5 million volumes, Bizzell Memorial Library is the largest research library in Oklahoma.
 It’s also home to the History of Sciences Collections, which include rare books and manuscripts on science technology and medicine.
 You can even see original works by Galileo written in his own handwriting!

-Study in the Great Reading Room, which is the quietest room on campus and houses theses and dissertations written by OU students, or visit the Helmerich Collaborative Learning Center to work on group projects, edit video, analyze date, video conference or just enjoy coffee with friends from the Bookmark Cafe.
+Study in the Great Reading Room, which is the quietest room on campus and houses theses and dissertations written by OU students, or visit the Helmerich Collaborative Learning Center to work on group projects, edit video, analyze data, video conference or just enjoy coffee with friends from the Bookmark Cafe.